k-chop/tfc-waila-plugin/README.md

 Waila plugin for TerraFirmaCraft
 ================================

-TFC 0.79.16 added official Waila support! yay!
+TFC 0.79.16 added official Waila support! yeah!

 This plugin add a tiny little bit more support for Waila :)